-- 1.2.3 A letter on district letterhead from the district superintendent that allows combining students from multiple schools within the district must be filed with the WGI office.
-Content of letter will be provided by WGI. - 1.3 No percussion ensemble may compete with less than six (6) members on the floor of competition at any time including the student conductor (optional). - 1.4 Marching percussion ensembles may use one optional student conductor positioned in the competition area.
+- 1.3 No percussion ensemble may compete with less than six (6) members on the floor of competition at any time including the student conductor (optional). - 1.4 Marching percussion ensembles may use one optional student conductor positioned in the competition area.
 Concert percussion ensembles may use one non-student conductor positioned in the competition area.